Is Marbella property a good investment?

 +

 Yes.
-Andalucía requires short-let properties (rentals under two months) to register as a VFT (Vivienda con Fines Turísticos) with the Junta de Andalucía.
-The registration is straightforward but the property must meet specific habitability and safety standards.
-Some urbanisations and developments have community-level restrictions on short-let — community statutes should be checked before purchase.
-Operating without a VFT carries significant fines and is increasingly enforced.
+Andalucía requires short-let properties (rentals under two months) to be entered in the Registro de Turismo de Andalucía as a VUT (Vivienda de Uso Turístico) — known as VFT until the 2024 renaming, with existing codes converted automatically.
+Registration is by declaración responsable rather than a granted licence, and is straightforward but the property must meet specific habitability and safety standards.
+Municipal permission must be in place before the declaración responsable is filed, and some municipalities now block new registrations in saturated zones — eligibility is address-specific, not municipality-wide.
+Some urbanisations and developments also have community-level restrictions on short-let, so community statutes should be checked before purchase.
+Rural properties fall under a separate category (VTAR).
+Operating without a valid VUT registration carries significant fines and is increasingly enforced.

 How does buying property in Spain work as a non-resident?